 The Best Dish Banquet

-For a formal banquet, invite members of the church to host a table.
+For a formal church Christmas banquet, invite members of the congregation to host a table.
 They provide place settings using their best china, crystal and silver and centerpieces made from their Christmas decoration collection.
 For example, an angel collection might be the centerpiece on a sky blue table cloth scattered with silver star-shaped confetti.
 Offer traditional Christmas ham, turkey or roast beef and plum pudding.
 Have a youth group serve, and encourage "tipping" as a fundraiser for them.
 Invite the host to have table mates tell their family Christmas traditions.
 During dessert, hosts tell one family's tradition to the larger group.

 The First Christmas Banquet